kinit-sk/tiktok-algorithmic-audit-reproducibility/README.md

    - Graceful handling of failed runs
    - Invalid JSON storage for debugging
    - Automatic cleanup of temporary files

+7. **GDPR Data Analysis**
+    - Requested gdpr data from bot which were used in study
+    - Analysis of data which were provided

 ## Running Multiple Scenarios